OPSkins/trade-opskins-api/IItem.md

 sku | int | Item SKU #, mainly utilized for VGO items.
 For all other items that don't have a `sku`, this will be the same as `def_id`. wear | float | Wear float value, only applicable for certain apps tradable | bool | Is item tradable?
-Items may be temporarily untradable during certain operations, e.g. transfers. trade_hold_expires | int / null | Trade hold expiration date. `null` if no trade hold name | string | Simpler name for an item (compared to full `market_name`).
+Items may be temporarily untradable during certain operations, e.g. transfers. is_trade_restricted | bool | If true, item cannot be traded to other users until user is whitelisted. trade_hold_expires | int / null | Trade hold expiration date. `null` if no trade hold name | string | Simpler name for an item (compared to full `market_name`).
 May change without notice. market_name | string | Full market name e.g. `AK-47 Anubis (Minimal Wear)`.
 May change without notice.